 A basic understanding of the evolution of the human species from a biological perspective.
 Human adaptation through the interaction of biology and culture is a primary focus for this course.
 Students will gain an understanding of the principles of genetics, primate behavior, primate and human fossils, early prehistoric cultures, and human variation and adaptation.
+Either ANTH& 205 or 215 may be taken for credit, not both.
 (MS s)